 Pros of flat rate pricing

-The greatest benefit of flat rate pricing is its simplicity.
+The greatest benefits of flat rate pricing are its simplicity and predictability.
 A flat rate pricing plan is easy to communicate and, therefore, is easy to sell.
 If your ideal customer values simplicity or needs a straightforward solution for a straightforward problem, flat rate pricing might work well for you.